IBM calls time on Slack-rival Watson Workspace

 “While there is no question that Watson Workspace is innovative and agile, it hasn’t resonated with clients or obtained the traction in the marketplace necessary for IBM to continue forward with the service,” IBM said in a statement on the Watson Workspace website.

-“Despite our best efforts and enthusiasm for these offerings, our decision to withdraw them aligns to IBM’s investment strategy focused on delivering solutions that deliver measurable value to our customers and business partners,” the company said.
+“Despite our best efforts and enthusiasm for these offerings, our decision to withdraw them aligns to IBM’s investment strategy focused on delivering solutions that deliver measurable value to our customers and business partners."

-IBM has stopped accepting new orders for Watson Workspace, and expects to end the service for both free and paid customers on Feb.
-28. The company said it is now working with customers on migration and will provide a tool to download and save conversations and content held in the app.
+IBM has stopped accepting new orders for Watson Workspace, and expects to end the service for both free and paid customers on 28 February.

+The company said it is now working with customers on migration and will provide a tool to download and save conversations and content held in the app.

-A spokesperson said IBM “continues to prioritize investments in high-value segments of the IT industry,” such as “AI for business, hybrid cloud, cybersecurity, analytics, supply chain and blockchain as well as industry-specific cognitive platforms and solutions including healthcare, industrial IOT, and financial services.”
+A spokesperson said IBM “continues to prioritise investments in high-value segments of the IT industry,” such as “AI for business, hybrid cloud, cyber security, analytics, supply chain and blockchain as well as industry-specific cognitive platforms and solutions including healthcare, industrial IOT, and financial services.”

-At launch, Watson Workspace was expected to modernize IBM’s communication and collaboration portfolio by offering an alternative to Slack.
+At launch, Watson Workspace was expected to modernise IBM’s communication and collaboration portfolio by offering an alternative to Slack.

 “Unfortunately it was never clear to IBM’s customers or partners, or even many IBM employees where Watson Workspace fit into the portfolio along with IBM Connections and IBM Notes/Domino,” said Alan Lepofsky, vice president and principal analyst at Constellation Research.

-“With HCL taking over the core IBM collaboration portfolio, it was inevitable that IBM would end of life Watson Workspace,” he said.
+“With HCL taking over the core IBM collaboration portfolio, it was inevitable that IBM would end of life Watson Workspace."

 Watson Workspace’s demise was likely due to a lack of support from IBM as the team collaboration market picked up speed, rather than problems with the app itself.